DartmouthDSC/dartmouthdsc.github.io/_lna/technical_documentation/change_event.md

 ## How To Make Changes in Organizations

-A change event can be trigged by using `Lna::Organization::ChangeEvent.trigger_event`.
+A change event can be trigged by using [Lna::Organization::ChangeEvent.trigger_event](https://github.com/DartmouthDSC/LinkedNameAuthority/blob/master/app/models/lna/organization/change_event.rb)

-An organization can be made historic by using `Lna::Organization.convert_to_historic`.
+An organization can be made historic by using [Lna::Organization.convert_to_historic](https://github.com/DartmouthDSC/LinkedNameAuthority/blob/master/app/models/lna/organization.rb).

 ## Pseudo Code Examples
 **Note** In all these examples, orgs are active unless otherwise stated.